guitarxuser/raspi_to_stellarium/README.md

 4. Stop the server or dummy server

-   start second xterm session, go to the raspi_to_stellarium/scripts directory and do:
+   start second xterm session, go to the raspi_to_stellarium/scripts and do:

    sh stop_telescope.sh